Types of exercises

 Significant improvements in gait disturbances

-Reduced balance, fatigue, depression, and fear of falling
+Increased balance and reduced fatigue, depression, and fear of falling

 Endurance training involves regular, steady aerobic exercise, which you would build up over time.